GScottAlder/klayout-api-testing/README.md

 Klayout API has built in methods for writing layout data to multiple file formats.
 The main formats are, of course, \*.oas and \*.gds.
-However, there is also the \*.dxf format, a generic CAD file format developed by Autodesk (developer of the AutoCAD application).
+However, Klayout also supports the \*.dxf format, a generic CAD file format developed by Autodesk (developer of the AutoCAD application).
 The advantage of the \*.dxf format is that it’s generic, meaning that there are open source libraries for working with \*.dxf files.
 In R, we can use the `rgdal` package to read the layout data from a \*.dxf file.
 The